 While in Australia Heather was Western Australia's State Manager for Buena Vista Home Entertainment.

 Heather returned to Africa to join Remote Africa Safaris, as a reservations and marketing consultant, in 2007.
-Heather is also responsible for hosting, housekeeping and assists with logistics.
+During the season Heather is responsible for hosting and housekeeping at Tafika, assisting Bryan with the Remote Africa logistics.

-Remote Africa StaffRemote Africa Safaris employs approximately 90 staff from the local village of Mkasanga.
+Remote Africa StaffRemote Africa Safaris works closely with the local community, employing approximately 90 people from the local village of Mkasanga.